rschristopher/ischristtrue.com/src/ancient-views/index.md

 An interesting trait of the [modern](../modern-views/index.md) [enlightenment](../modern-views/enlightenment.md) worldview is that it assumes ancient worldviews were superstitious and incomplete, products of "less evolved" and "pre-scientific" thinking.
-We imagine there's a list of different religious systems that we can pick and choose from, defaulting to "none" (as atheists are want to do) with a massive blindspot to our presuppositions.
+We imagine there's a list of different religious systems that we can pick and choose from, defaulting to "none" (as atheists are want to do).
 We then imagine that people of other religions are those who chose differently, usually defaulting to the religion they were born into.
-This approach only works when everyone in a society agrees to the enlightenment view as a higher value to all other worldviews.
+This approach only works when everyone in a society agrees to the enlightenment worldview as a higher value to all other worldviews.